 When your kids are young, reading books with environmental themes is a perfect way to introduce them to the subject of environmental conservation.
 Popular nature- and environment-related books for young children and teens can be found on Green That Life’s Environmental Books page.

 Model Eco Behavior for Your (Eco) Kid to Follow

 Inspire your aspiring eco kid by being a role model for environmental activism.
 Setting an example for others, particularly young children, is such an effective subliminal tool for delivering your message.
 Get them involved in your own day-to-day environmental activities, small or big.

 What can you do to model that behavior?
 Here are some ideas, but the list is endless:

 - Practice what you preach with reduce, reuse, recycle.
 Enlist your children to help you clean up and dispose of waste appropriately.

 - Pick up litter when you spot it and explain why it’s important not to pollute.

 - Bring your children with you to any of your eco-rallies, meetings, gatherings, or community clean-ups.

 - Make your lifestyle a green one, for example: reduce your usage of single-use disposables, use natural lawn care and home cleaning products, buy an electric vehicle, buy local, compost!

 - Vote for candidates that support environmental policies.
-Bring your child to vote with you and explain why you’ve chose these candidates.
+Bring your child to vote with you and explain why you’ve chosen these candidates.

 Always explain why you’re doing something to communicate the larger message of conservation and environmental activism.